Mig-uel/postgres/section-31/README.md

 ```

 In the example above, the migration file adds a `phone_number` column to the `users` table in the **up** section and drops the column in the **down** section.
 This structure allows developers to apply the migration to add the column and revert the migration to remove the column if needed.

+## Issues Solved by Migrations

+Migrations solve several issues related to managing database schema changes:

+1. **Consistency**: Migrations provide a consistent way to define and apply database schema changes across different environments (development, staging, production).
+This ensures that the database schema is consistent across all environments.

+2. **Version Control**: Migrations are version-controlled, allowing developers to track changes to the database schema over time.
+This makes it easy to review, revert, and apply migrations as needed.

+3. **Reproducibility**: Migrations are repeatable and can be applied to any database instance to bring it to a specific state.
+This makes it easy to set up new environments and deploy changes to existing environments.

+4. **Collaboration**: Migrations enable collaboration among team members by providing a structured way to define and apply database schema changes.
+Team members can work on different features that require database changes without conflicts.

+5. **Rollback**: Migrations support rolling back changes to the database schema by reverting applied migrations.
+This allows developers to undo changes that were applied incorrectly or are no longer needed.

+By using migrations, developers can manage database schema changes more effectively and avoid common pitfalls associated with manual schema updates.